pawanpaudel93/save-html-screenshot/README.md

 - `userAgent` (optional): Set a custom user agent.
 Default: `Mozilla/5.0 (Macintosh; Intel Mac OS X 10_15_7) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/114.0.0.0 Safari/537.36`
 - `width` (optional): Specify the window width.
 Default: `1920`
 - `height` (optional): Specify the window height.
 Default: `1080`
-- `httpProxy` (optional): An object with following properties for proxy.
+- `httpProxy` (optional): An object with the following properties for proxy.
   - `server` (optional): The URL of the proxy server to use.
   - `username` (optional): The username of the proxy server to use.
   - `password` (optional): The password of the proxy server to use.